Learn how to make brown sugar at home. Includes recipe without molasses.

 Brown sugar comes from cane sugar and gets its dark colour and soft texture from molasses being added to it.

-It’s a pretty essential pantry item if you’re an avid baker and gives recipes like chocolate coconut slice their tender texture with a hint of caramel.
+It's a pretty essential pantry item if you're an avid baker and gives recipes like Chocolate Coconut Slice and Brown Sugar Walnut Biscuits their tender texture with a hint of caramel.

 But if you don't have any on hand next time you're baking, you can make it at home with just two ingredients in one minute.